kazito1/pygame_clock/README.md

 tornado_day.png     | Tornado during day
 tornado_night.png   | Tornado during night

-_It is recommended that the size of the images in photo mode matches the resolution of your screen_
+_It is recommended that the size of the images in photo mode matches the resolution_ _of your screen_

 ## Usage

-Before the first use, get a free openweather API key at [OpenWeather](https://openweathermap.org/)
+Before the first use, get a free openweather API key at [OpenWeather](https://openweathermap.org/) and add it to the configuration file `config/pygame_clock.json`

 Start the clock by running `pygame_clock.py`:
 ```shell